- Sauerkraut is a type of fermented cabbage that is made by pickling the cabbage in brine and salt.

 Risks of Feeding Your Dog Sauerkraut

 - Another risk associated with feeding sauerkraut to dogs is that it may not be enough for a balanced diet.
-Sauerkraut is high in iod and sodium, and low in other nutrients, which can lead to deficiencies in dogs.
+Sauerkraut is high in sodium, which can lead to dehydration and salt poisoning in dogs.

 - Sauerkraut often contains added spices and flavors, which can be harmful to dogs.
 Spices such as garlic and onion can cause gastrointestinal upset in dogs.
 Another common spice used in sauerkraut is caraway seeds, which can be toxic to dogs.